 Our bodies can’t manufacture essential fatty acids and our bodies need them to function properly, working throughout our bodies to protect cell membranes by keeping them efficient letting healthy substances in while excluding damaging ones.
 There are many gout sufferers who have stated that they have found relief from a gout attack by consuming flaxseed oil.
 It reduces inflammation in the joints and can also be used topically by rubbing the inflamed or swollen area of the skin with flaxseed oil.

-Flaxseed may also help to lower cholesterol, control high blood pressure, protect against heart disease, control constipation, heal haemorrhoids, prevent painful gallstones and dissolving existing ones, it promotes healthy hair and nails, treats acne, eczema, reduces cancer risk, treats menopausal symptoms, infertility and male impotence!
+Flaxseed may also help to lower cholesterol, control high blood pressure, may help protect against heart disease, control constipation, may help heal haemorrhoids, may help prevent painful gallstones and dissolving existing ones, it promotes healthy hair and nails, may treat acne, eczema, may reduce cancer risk, may treat menopausal symptoms, infertility and male impotence!
 Make sure to include any form of flax in your daily diet, it is a must for the gout sufferer.

 Flaxseed’s oil is very high in Omega -3 fatty acids and levels vary from the types and colors of the flax seed, usually in a yellow or brownish color.
 Just one teaspoon contains about 2.5 grams, the equivalent of more than twice the amount most people get through their diets!

 Flaxseeds also provide you with calcium, magnesium and potassium, all of which are needed in any gout diet.
 Flaxseeds also have omega-6 fatty acids in the form of linoleic acid.
 Flaxseed oil only contains alpha-linolenic acid (Omega 3 oils), and not the fiber or lignan components.
 Flaxseed is also good for gout sufferers that can’t eat any fish which is on the higher end in the purines scale since it may trigger gout attacks for them.